Shreya22062004/Study-Smart/README.md

-# Study-Smart
+StudySmart - Student Dashboard
-StudySmart is a web-based dashboard designed to help students manage tasks, take notes, and stay organized.
-With a smart to-do list and interactive features, it offers a vibrant, user-friendly interface to boost productivity and streamline study habits.
+StudySmart is a web-based tool designed to help students stay organized and productive.
+With features like a smart to-do list, note-taking, and a clean, modern interface, it helps students manage tasks and track their academic progress efficiently.

+Features
+Smart To-Do List: Easily add, remove, and track tasks.

+Notes Section: Save and organize important notes.

+User-Friendly Interface: Clean, vibrant design to enhance focus and productivity.

+Technologies Used
+HTML, CSS, JavaScript

+Responsive design for mobile and desktop use